Schedule Changes and Course Withdrawals 1.202

 - provide a written response speaking against the withdrawal or

-- request a meeting with the Dean of Student Services and Development or the designee to review the case.
+- request a meeting with the Associate Dean of Student Success or alternate to review the case.

-If there is no response by the faculty within five school daysthe faculty is deemed to have concurred with the findings of the Dean of Student Services and Development or the designee.
+If there is no response by the faculty within five school days the faculty is deemed to have concurred with the findings of the Associate Dean of Student Success or Dean of Student Services and Development.

-If, after consultation with the faculty, the Dean of Student Services and Development or the designee still believes the administrative withdrawal is warranted, he/she will notify all affected faculty of that decision.
+If, after consultation with the faculty, the Associate Dean of Student Success and/or Dean of Student Services and Development still believes the administrative withdrawal is warranted, he/she will notify all affected faculty of that decision.
 If there is still disagreement, the faculty have two school days to voice their concerns to the Vice President of Teaching Learning and Student Development who will then review the decision.

 If the request is approved, the student will receive an “AW” (Administrative Withdrawal).